jiixyj/libebur128/README.md

 Library usage should be pretty straightforward.
 All exported symbols are documented in the ebur128.h header file.
 For a usage example, see minimal-example.c in the tests folder.

+On some operating systems, static libraries should be compiled as position independent code.
+You can enable that by turning on WITH\_STATIC\_PIC.